thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     Because in some situation LLM calls are refused because of rate limiting, this can be used to slowly but always get your answer.
     It implies `--verbose=True`
+    If you just want to open the debugger in case of issue, see below at `WDOC_DEBUGGER`.

 * `--verbose`: bool, default `False`
     Increase verbosity.
 Implied if `--debug` is set.